HŽ series 2062

 The HŽ Series 2062 is a class of diesel-electric locomotives belonging to Croatian Railways (hrvatske željeznice, HŽ).
 They are examples of the EMD G26 locomotive series.

 Prior to the breakup of Yugoslavia, when in use with JŽ these locos were classified as JŽ 664-0.
 Of the original 64 JŽ locomotives, 56 found their way to HŽ, with the remainder in use with ŽS.

 HŽ have modernised 20 class 2062s, reclassifying them as 2062-1s.
 The work was carried out by Gredelj & Turner.

 The main usage for 2062s is in Lika, Dalmatia, Istria with a few in Slavonia.
 The -1 subclass is used only on Lika-Dalmatia services.

+In 2018 three were acquired from HŽ Cargo by National Railway Equipment and refurbished by TŽV Gredelj for lease to Rail Cargo Carrier Croatia.
+Cabs were modified and train heating equipment was removed, as they would only be used on freight trains.